CindyJeon/H1B-Approval-Status-from-2018-to-2022/README.md

 # H1B-Approval-Status-from-2018-to-2022

-This Tableau storyboard visualizes H1B Approval Status of recent 5 years(from 2018 to 2022).
+This Tableau storyboard visualizes H1B Approval Status of recent 5 years (from 2018 to 2022).
+It highlights the States, city and the companies with the most H1B approval.
 (https://public.tableau.com/app/profile/daeun.jeon8563/viz/H1BApprovalStatusfrom2018to2022/Story1)

 ✨ The data revealed few points,